EG-lisy/PlasmoVis/README.md

 Genome, annotation and variants tracks are all interactive.

-By clicking on a specific gene track, an info box pops up displaying the gene ID/parent ID, which can be copied to your clipboard to identify the gene name using the gene table found at the bottom of the genomic variant browser (see [Gene Table]() section).
+By clicking on a specific gene track, an info box pops up displaying the gene ID/parent ID, which can be copied to your clipboard to identify the gene name using the gene table found at the bottom of the genomic variant browser (see [Gene Search](#gene-search) section).

 SNPs tracks display two subtracks.
 The upper subtrack is coloured in different shades of blue based on the continent of origin; by clicking on it, an info box pops up displaying all the informaiton stored inside the VCF file.
 Likewise, the lower subtrack pops up an info box displaying genotype information.

-See <b>Figure 6</b> below for a better understanding on the info boxes.
+See <b>Figure 6</b> below for a better understanding.

 <p align="center"><img src="PV_pics/igv_info.png"></img></p><b>Figure 6.</b> Tracks Info Boxes<br><br>

-### Upper subtrack:
+> <b>Upper subtrack:</b><br>
 > <b>CHR</b> chromosome name<br>
 > <b>Pos</b> SNP position<br>
 > <b>Names</b> SNP name added during the annotation pipeline used to calculate fixation indices (R script)<br>